 Truk Lagoon History

-Truk Lagoon history is a tale of early Spanish domination was followed by German acquisition after the Spanish-American war about 1890, and then a Japanese Mandate from the League of Nations upon Germany’s defeat in 1918.
+Truk Lagoon’s recorded history begins with early Spanish domination, followed by German acquisition after the Spanish-American war about 1896, and then a Japanese Mandate from the League of Nations upon Germany’s defeat in 1918.

 The Japanese era saw a great buildup of arms and bases in advance of a wide military blitz over the Western Pacific.
 The blitz was supplied heavily from facilities at Truk, where often more than 1,000 merchant and war ships moored in readiness for further deployment.

-Five airfields supporting close to 500 aircraft provided complete protection over Truk’s Gibraltar-like facilities.
-A deep lagoon, high islands and circling barrier reef provided extensive natural protection.
+Five airfields supporting close to 500 aircraft were constructed to provide a protective shield over Truk’s Gibraltar-like facilities.
+A deep lagoon, high islands and circling barrier reef added extensive natural protection.

 Patrol boats, torpedo boats, submarines, tugs, landing craft, gunboats and mine sweepers contributed to the final defenses and service needs to maintain this big base.